 34. NinjaOutreach.
 This influencer prospecting and outreach tool can help you find key influencers to help you the right exposure for your online business content.
 What makes NinjaOutreach special is that you can do all of the outreach right within the tool.
 You can find content ideas, see which post are successful on different social media platforms, build a list of influencers to connect with, promote your content, and build a strong backlink portfolio.

-In The Launch While Working Formula, I cover a huge section on how to find profitable side business opportunities and how you can quickly validate them without spending a ton of time and money.
+In Finding a Profitable Business Idea, you'll learn how to find profitable side business opportunities and how you can quickly validate them without spending a ton of time and money.
 Join me today.

 35. Google Drive.
-If I were to be stuck on a desert island and could only choose to have access to one tool that I run my business with, Drive would be it.
+If I were to be stuck on a desert island and could only choose to have access to one online business tool that I'd have to run my company with, Google Drive would be it.
 You can share and collaborate with others on documents, spreadsheets, slide presentations, video files, and so much more.

 36. Slack.
 Funny enough, it's hard for me to even imagine collaborative work without Slack, despite it being such a relatively new tool in the world of group chat.
 It has very become the go-to messaging app for distributed teams and startups around the world.
 It’s perfect for group work and collaboration, and removes the tired hassle of checking long email threads for attachments and missing important information.